hernantas/typeio/docs/pages/05-parser.md

 }
 ```

-But we also need to interact with the databases which produce or accept data such as:
+But we also need to interact with the databases which produce or accept data using `bson` such as:

 ```bson
 {